netdata/netdata/collectors/ebpf.plugin/README.md

 If you do not need to monitor specific metrics for your `cgroups`, you can enable `cgroups` inside `ebpf.d.conf`, and then disable the plugin for a specific `thread` by following the steps in the [Configuration](#configuring-ebpfplugin) section.

+#### Maps per Core

+When netdata is running on kernels newer than `4.6` users are allowed to modify how `ebpf.plugin` creates maps (hash or array).
+When `maps per core` is defined as `yes`, plugin will create a map per core on host, on the other hand, when the value is set as `no` only one hash table will be created, this option will use less memory, but it also can increase overhead for processes.

 #### Collect PID